 A Modern Orthodox wedding is full of ritual and tradition.
 It is a truly joyous time where the Chatan (groom) and Kallah (bride) not only commit to one another but also choose to connect themselves to our collective heritage and their Jewish future as a family.

 There are a number of aspects to consider and decisions to be made during the planning stages.
 We recommend organising a meeting with Rabbi Gabi early in the process who will advise you of the various decisions that need to be made along the way.
-Our in-house Events and Programs Manager, Jackie Sher, is also pleased to assist with queries regarding the Call Up and ceremony.
+Our admin team are also happy to assist with queries regarding the Call Up and ceremony.

 The following outline the elements of a Modern Orthodox Jewish Wedding: